 I’m not saying this is possible all of the time, but making a habit of eating more foods from home that you cook, can change your health.
 The idea is that you make what you cook delicious and convenient that way, you always have something healthy on hand to eat.

 ACTION: Pick one meal a day that you are tempted to eat out and focus on making a plan to cook food at home.
 Instead of getting takeout over lunch, try batch cooking food that you can pack to reheat at work.
 One meal each day and commit to cooking it yourself.

 If you’re struggling with this step, I have your back.
-The only way I get this done is through this grocery store hack that makes healthy eating simple.

 Pick one thing.

 These habits may feel like a daunting list, even if they are simple.
 You don’t have to do them all, at least yet.
 Pick one area to focus on and work to conquer it.
 Remember, it’s okay to let go of what doesn’t serve you in the process.
 You can’t do it all, nor should you.